honno/honno.github.io/_includes/home/main-text.md

   * **matthewbarber.io**
     : [GitHub](https://github.com/Honno/Honno.github.io){: class='gh'}

     My strange portfolio website.
-Now responsive on most modern devices!
+Now even responsive on some modern devices!
 The development enviroment look design comes from a desire to present myself as a hip hacker type---I'm not quite sure to whom though.

     * JS
     * jQuery